SciFracX/FractionalCalculus.jl/docs/src/index.md

 ## Features

+* Feature-Rich.
 FractionalCalculus now has algorithms for **Caputo fractional derivative**, **Grunwald-Letnikov fractional derivative** and **Riemann-Liouville fractional integral** support, more algorithms are planned to support to enrich the package ecosystem.

+* Easy to Use.
+FractionalCalculus.jl is quite easy to use, with only a few API but equiped a lot algorithms.

+!!! tip "Fractional Differential Equations"
+	Want to solve fractional differential equations with performant and effcient algorithms?
+Please see [FractionalDiffEq.jl](https://github.com/SciFracX/FractionalDiffEq.jl)

 ## Plans

 - Symbolic differentiation and integration

-- FractionalCalculus.jl website with online experiencing

 - Add more visualization of how the fraction derivative and integral are changing based on Makie or Javis or Manim

-- Fractional differential equations

 ## Contributing